tautme/country-levels/README.md

 #### Thanks

-The land polygons are from [OSM Admin Boundaries Map](https://wambachers-osm.website/boundaries/), provided by Wambachers.
+The land polygons are from Wambacher's [OSM Admin Boundaries Map](https://wambachers-osm.website/boundaries/).